 "Confirmed, Chance.
 Godspeed."

-"Goodbye." he whispered, not bothering to depress the coms button.
+"Goodbye."
+He murmured , not bothering to depress the transmit button.

 Moments later, they hit the atmosphere.